 It was important for Costas and Doksa to find jobs that matched their skills and experience, each coming from an electronics and computer engineering background – both academically and professionally.
 QiTASC’s job opening, which was addressed towards English-speaking IT experts, first caught their attention because of its creative and unconventional design.

-Costas described his Skype interview with QiTASC CEO Michael Zehender as being less like a rigid formality and more like an interesting conversation about programming problems with a long-time colleague.
+Costas described his Skype interview with QiTASC Co-Founder Michael Zehender as being less like a rigid formality and more like an interesting conversation about programming problems with a long-time colleague.
 This gave him some insight into the professional but relaxed atmosphere at QiTASC.
 However, not speaking German before coming to Austria was an obvious barrier for the couple.
 As they planned their move, Costas and Doksa took German lessons in Greece to help prepare for their relocation to Vienna.

 Every morning at QiTASC, the development room gradually fills up with employees who start the day according to their personal schedules.
 From about 8am until 9am, developers can be found at their desks planning their day and finishing tasks from day before.
 Others spend the time catching up with each other over coffee about projects and issues.
 At 9am, when all the developers have arrived, a daily stand-up meeting is held to discuss ongoing work, challenges and new projects.
 In Costas’ case, once the development team is synchronized for the day, he can organize his working time according to his current tasks and priorities.